Last update: 08.12.2019

 - Getting geo-location via metadata: to be able to live-stream, you need to have a camera.
 And the majority of today’s popular camera models encode geo-location.
 This information is typically read by software capable of creating albums based on specific events or places.
 Well, this information is also exposed when you live-stream as there’s no re-encoding involved.

-- Advanced hacking methods: lastly, someone can find your true information by planting malware into your computer.
-Hackers can create emails with attractive offers, making you click on a link that usually takes you to a bogus website.
+- Advanced hacking methods: lastly, someone can find your personal information by planting malware into your computer.
+Hackers can create phishing emails with attractive offers, making you click on a link that usually takes you to a bogus website.
 This is where your private information can be picked up from.

 After obtaining your personal information, pranksters and hackers use IP spoofing services to call 911.
 This makes it appear as if they’re calling from your home.
 And this is how a SWAT team can show up at your house.